jasonpettrone/star-wars-app/README.md

 npm install
 ```

-Once the packages install, the following command will start the client:
+Once the packages install, enter the following command to start the client:

 ```sh
 npm start